FutureForMe/FutureForMe.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a PhD candidate at Harbin Institute of Technology, advised by Prof. [Yi Guan](https://wi.hit.edu.cn/info/1004/1011.htm).
+I am a member of [HIT-WI](https://wi.hit.edu.cn/index.htm).
 The current work mainly focuses on NLP reasoning, medical NLP and model interpretability.
-If you are doing the same research or are interested in my research work, please feel free to email me wanght1998@gmail.com.
+If you are doing the same research or are interested in my research work, please feel free to email me [wanght1998@gmail.com](mailto:wanght1998#gmail.com).

-My research interest includes nature language processing and medical reasoning.
+My research interest includes nature language processing and medical AI.
 No well-known papers have been published so far, but efforts are being made.

 # 🔥 News
 - Stay tuned...